 My first collaboration after the Oscars.
 Rivers had already written the song and the song didn’t need much work.
 However, we thought it could be great to do a second version to release on the album.
 My brother Ananda Sen came up with a interesting idea to add tablas.
 He began adding some elements in his studio and the chord structure lent itself well to a Bollywood inspired melody line.
 Lastly, it was not until we did the final mix as a result we had created the full epicness of the sound we had created together.

 Collaboration with Timbaland and Justin Timberlake

 Timbaland has been a strong supporter of Indian and Middle Eastern music.
 Not only has he infused many of his tracks with Eastern sounds, but he went out on a limb collaborating with various Indian singers before the South Asian started popularizing in pop music.
 When I met Timbaland back in 2010, we found common ground in our ability and desire to mix together Indian melodies with western contemporary music, particularly hip hop.
-We began working extensively in the studio on projects for David Guetta, Pit Bull and Missy Elliott.
+Further, we began working extensively in the studio on projects for David Guetta, Pit Bull and Missy Elliott.
 When Justin Timberlake’s 20/ 20 presented an opportunity, we found just the right vocals and sounds to incorporate into the album.

 Leonardo DiCaprio’s “Ice on Fire”

 I began working with composer Jeremy Soule in 2017.
 Our task was to tell a story not only about climate chain but about the world as a living, breathing spirit and how delicate that spirit is.
 We came up with the idea of combining traditional Indian vocal techniques with an operatic execution.
 Finally, when we added Jeremy’s orchestration – delivered with it’s typical virtuosity – we believed we had something that sounded like “Earth” delivered through the voice of a female vocalist.